 You might have already obtained press coverage, and this is proof that other media outlets found a story worth writing about.
 Knowing this makes other journalists and media outlets more inclined to create content and trust your company as a thought leader in their industry.

 Listing past industry awards and accolades is another way for companies to establish themselves as experts in their industry.
-This section of the EPK should always be kept updated.
+This section of the EPK should always be kept up to date.
 This is because if it is based on information too far in the past, it might make a company seem outdated.

 6) Goal, mission, vision

 Every EPK is designed to help your company to gain adequate media coverage for your brand.
 It’s important to state this clearly in the EPK.
-This helps journalists and media outlets make a quick and smart decision on whether or not they plan to take on the project.
+This helps journalists and media outlets make a quick and smart decision on whether or not they should take on the project.

-Ultimately, journalists are more likely to gravitate towards a transparent company that has its goals, mission and vision clearly defined.
+Ultimately, journalists are more likely to gravitate toward a transparent company that has its goals, mission, and vision clearly defined.

 Along with the above elements of an electronic press kit, there are certain things that you need to do to ensure you get the best media coverage.